Startup CEOs: A Guide to Successfully Scaling Yourself (While Scaling Your Business)

 #2: Stop Wasting Your Most Valuable Asset When Scaling Yourself

 When an early-stage founder wants something done, they generally have to do it themselves.
-And while that approach—or identity, as we mentioned above—may serve them well in the beginning, it can do more harm than good as the company scales.
+And while that approach may serve them well in the beginning, it can do more harm than good as the company scales.

-It starts to feel like too much of their time is spent on tactical, low-impact aspects of being an executive—such as combating a constantly-overcapacity inbox, booking seemingly-endless meetings, or arranging nebulous travel details.
+It starts to feel like too much of their time is spent on tactical, low-impact aspects of being an executive.
+For example, constantly combating an overcapacity inbox, booking seemingly endless meetings, or arranging nebulous travel details.

 Unfortunately, this often comes at the expense of their direct reports’ needs, resulting in a CEO who feels like a bottleneck.
 As their backlog grows and increasingly-important responsibilities fall through the cracks, they begin to feel like they’re failing their team and undermining everything they’ve worked so hard to achieve.